tonym128/tonym128.github.io/_posts/2026-03-17-axis-rush-high-speed-cylindrical-racing.markdown

 *   **Procedural Aesthetics:** Every texture in the game is baked at runtime using [TexGenJS](https://github.com/tonym128/texgen).
 I used natural language prompts like "neon circuit" and "carbon fiber" to generate GLSL-based textures, keeping the initial bundle size incredibly small.
 *   **High-Inertia Physics:** I implemented a "slippery" steering model with an angular velocity system.
 It feels less like driving a car and more like piloting a high-speed hovercraft with massive momentum.
 *   **9 Unique Pilots:** From the disgraced military pilot **Axel Rush** to the digital consciousness **Korvath**, each character has a back-story and a signature color that bleeds into their craft's neon trails.
-*   **Thumping Techno Engine:** The soundtrack isn't just a static MP3.
-It's a custom-coded Web Audio engine that generates procedural techno beats using oscillators and noise buffers, reacting to your speed.
+*   **Thumping Techno Engine:** The soundtrack isn't just a static MP3. its a custom-coded Web Audio engine that generates procedural techno beats using oscillators and noise buffers, reacting to your speed.

 ## Tech Deep Dive: Three.js and Post-Processing